From BR Bullpen

 Biographical Information

-Back in Belgium in 2009, he tossed 13 shutout innings for the Hoboken Pioneers with 6 hits and 16 strikeouts.
-He allowed three runs in two innings for the 2010 Pioneers.
+Back in Belgium in 2009, he tossed 28 shutout innings for the Hoboken Pioneers with 14 hits and 32 strikeouts to help the team win the European 'B' Cup Championship.
+He pitch an 11 inning game throwing only 121 pitches during the championship series.
+In 2010 he returned to play for the Pioneers for the European 'A' Cup tournament team in Rotterdam, Holland.
 For Hoboken in the 2011 European Cup, he was 1-0 with a 3.12 ERA despite eight walks in 8 2/3 innings.
-He got the start and win in the Pioneers' upset of the German Heidenheim Heidekoepfe club.
+In the final start of his career he threw 173 pitches and got a win in the Pioneers' upset of the German Heidenheim Heidekoepfe club in Amsterdam, Holland.
 He carried a 8-2 lead into the bottom of the 9th, then walked one batter before retiring two more.
-He finally faded, allowing a RBI double to Simon Gühring.
-Randy Giorgiadis made an error, then Michael Weigl walked, Robert Gruber singled and Alexander Lauterbach walked to close it to 8-6.
-Derek Bondo relieved Hendricks and Hoboken held on for a 8-7 win.
+With two outs in the bottom of the ninth he allowed a RBI double to Simon Gühring.
+Randy Giorgiadis made an error, then Michael Weigl walked, Robert Gruber singled on a misplayed fly ball in right field and Alexander Lauterbach walked to close it to 8-6.
+Derek Bondo relieved Hendricks and hit a batter to load the bases then walked in a run to make it 8-7.
+TJ Antonacci relieved Bondo and with the bases loaded threw one slider and got a pop up out to the first baseman to secure the victory.

 - 2011 European Cup